Snowboarding vs skiing. Two titans of the snow-sports industry. A battle as old as time!

 Each to their own.
 There’s no right or wrong.
 Except skiers, they’re wrong (warned you).

-It used to be the case that snowboarders on the mountain were the minority.
+Snowboarders used to be in the minority.
 That’s not the case anymore.
 I think it’s fair to say that both disciplines are big.
 And these days skiers and snowboarders ride the same terrain: piste, parks, pipe, powder, street rails…

 …and I find myself asking the question: why do people bother skiing, when snowboarding is simply better?